NASCAR Race Car Cost 2023 Breakdown: Engine & Built-up Price

 The cost of a single-engine used in a NASCAR race car is $60,000 to $150,00.
 On top of that, additional upgrades will add approximately $40,000.

 According to NASCAR official rules, the engine cannot be larger than 358 cubic inches (5,867 cubic cm).
 This limits the amount of horsepower that the machine can produce, due to this and limits on top speed racecars manufactured by Dodge were stopped.

 On super-speed tracks such as Daytona International Speedway and Talladega Superspeedway, these race cars NASCAR-specific top-level stock cars not only surpass 200 mph (322 km/h but also generate power output of 860–900 hp from their V8 engines.

 Toyota Racing Development, Earnhardt Childress Racing and Hendrick Motorsports are the main sources for NASCAR engines in the circuit.

-NASCAR racing tires are very different from standard street tires, they have no tread to help them grip the flat track surface much quicker, and the NASCAR tires are wider than regular tires, about 11 inches (28 centimetres) across.
+NASCAR racing tires are very different from standard street tires.
+They have no tread to help them grip the flat track surface much quicker, and the NASCAR tires are wider than regular tires at 11 inches (28 cm) across.

-The tire costs between $350 and $450 each this set of four tires will cost around $2000, leading to $20,000 on tires alone for a single race.
-NASCAR teams mostly lease their tires from tire company Goodyear which is the official supplier of NASCAR.
+The tires cost between $350 and $450 each, so a set of four tires will run around $2000.
+This leads to $20,000 on tires alone for a single race.
+NASCAR teams mostly lease their tires from with Goodyear, who is the official supplier of NASCAR.

 Body parts and chassis cost